 Flying with your canine companion can be a daunting prospect, even under the best of circumstances.
-But when you have an anxious dog who doesn’t do well in unfamiliar situations, it’s even more stressful and difficult for both of you.
+But when you have an anxious dog that doesn’t like unfamiliar situations, it’s even more stressful for both of you.

-This article provides tips and strategies for flying with a nervous dog that will help make the experience less stressful for pet owners and their furry friends.
+This article provides tips and strategies for flying with a nervous dog that will help make the experience less stressful.

 Understanding Your Dogs Anxiety